-- Build a robust, customizable sales content and training library for your reps to easily find case studies, playbooks, and templates that address their specific needs.
+- Build a robust, customisable sales content and training library for your reps to easily find case studies, playbooks, and templates that address their specific needs.

-- Connect your CRM and training courses to sales performance to monitor the value of your program and identify where skill gaps exist.
+- Connect your CRM and training courses to sales performance to monitor the value of your programme and identify where skill gaps exist.

 To help you get started, download the Definitive Guide to Sales Training and Coaching.

-3. Build the Best Sales Training Program for your Unique Sales Goals
+3. Build the Best Sales Training Programme for your Unique Sales Goals

-Before you start building your new sales training program, it’s important to understand your differentiated sales strategies and the key performance indicators (KPIs) you’re trying to achieve.
+Before you start building your new sales training programme, it’s important to understand your differentiated sales strategies and the key performance indicators (KPIs) you’re trying to achieve.

-“I always like to start with the end in mind, whether it’s a training program or any kind of enablement program,” Michelle Cox, revenue enablement tools and technology manager at Sailpoint, said.
+“I always like to start with the end in mind, whether it’s a training programme or any kind of enablement programme,” Michelle Cox, revenue enablement tools and technology manager at Sailpoint, said.
 “What is the business outcome that you’re looking at?
 You want to work with your leaders first and foremost, to find out those initiatives and help drive those outcomes.”